-Each heading in this handbook has a reference number, which is intended to assist you and your supervisor to access and review additional information regarding each policy found in your supervisor's Policy and Procedure Manual.
-Please understand and be patient with us as we continue to review and revise the Policy and Procedure Manual and update your handbook.
-While we hope the information contained herein helpful is informative for you, additional information will be coming as we proceed with this process.
+Each heading in this handbook has a reference number, which is intended to assist you and your supervisor to access and review additional information regarding each policy found in the Policy and Procedure Manual.

 1.01 Purpose

 The County, in providing information and guidance to employees, has established policies and procedures, in compliance with applicable State and federal laws, to encourage a fair and consistent work environment.